YLNeooo/Triad/README.md

-This project is completed in a hackathon: HackGT 12 and my teammates are Patrick Ying, Thomas Guo, and Ivan Li.
+This project is submitted to HackGT 12 (teammates: Patrick Ying, Thomas Guo, and Ivan Li)

 # Vision: